ionos-cloud/ionosctl/docs/commands/volume/README.md

 ## Description

-The sub-commands of `ionosctl volume` manage your block storage volumes by creating, updating, getting specific information, deleting Volumes or attaching, detaching a Volume from a Server.
+The sub-commands of `ionosctl volume` manage your block storage volumes by creating, updating, getting specific information, deleting Volumes.
+To attach a Volume to a Server, use the Server command `ionosctl server attach-volume`.

 ## Options